sassoftware/ci360-extensions/README.md

 - [__CI360 - Waterfall Report - Segment Map__](code/ci360-waterfall-report/): Waterfall report showing Initial and Match/Excluded counts produced between 2 or more segment nodes.
 This report consolidates all analyzed nodes into a single view, showing client counts before and after the criterion applied at each node.

+### Event Streaming Agents
+Several sample agents exit that stream CI 360 events to some data store.
+To determine which may be relevant for your use case, please check the detailed descriptions in below entries.
+- [__CI360 Event to DB Agent__](code/ci360-events-to-db-agent): Stream CI 360 events to DB Table
+- [__Snowflake Streaming Agent__](code/ci360-snowflake-agent): CI360 Snowflake Agent streams all received events to the configured Snowflake instance
+- [__Google BigQuery Streaming Agent__](code/ci360-gbq-event-streaming-agent): Google BigQuery agent enables streaming of CI 360 events into Google BigQuery table
+- [__SAS Cloud Analytic Services Agent__](code/ci360-cas-agent): Streams CI 360 events into a CAS (SAS Cloud Analyic Services) table

 ## Getting Started